CNAG-Biomedical-Informatics/convert-pheno/docs/tbl/mapping-file.md

     - `beacon` groups Beacon entities at the same level.
     - `beacon.individuals` holds the semantic mapping rules to the [individuals](https://docs.genomebeacons.org/schemas-md/individuals_defaultSchema) entity from the Beacon v2 models, which remains the central normalized model for mapping-file based conversions.
     - `beacon.datasets`, `beacon.cohorts`, and `beacon.biosamples` hold optional metadata/defaults for emitted Beacon entities.
+    - These metadata overrides are currently consumed only by the conversion routes that use a mapping file: `csv2bff`, `redcap2bff`, and `cdisc2bff`.

     The `beacon.individuals` wrapper is mandatory in `v0.30`.